Rawalpindi: Education

-Rawalpindi Women University The Rawalpindi Women University is a public university funded by the Government of Punjab.
-The university has been running 15 BS Honors,16 Masters and 1 M.Phil. program successfully.

 Media

 Rawalpindi, being so close to the capital, has an active media and newspaper climate.
 There are over a dozen of newspaper companies based in the city including Daily Nawa-i-Waqt, Daily Jang, Daily Asas, The Daily Sada-e-Haq, Daily Express, Daily Din, Daily Aajkal Rawalpindi, Daily Islam, and Daily Pakistan in Urdu and Dawn, Express Tribune, Daily Times, The News International and The Nation in English.

 There are a large number of Cable TV service providers in the city such as Nayatel, PTCL, SA Cable Network and DWN.